trpc-group/trpc-cpp/docs/en/costom_naming.md

 }  // namespace trpc::custom_registry
 ```
-In this example, the CustomRegistry class inherits from the `trpc::Registry base class and implements the Register() and Unregister() methods.
-Developers can modify this example according to actual needs to support custom service registration plugins.
+In this example, the CustomRegistry class inherits from the trpc::Registry base class and implements the Register() and Unregister() methods.
+Developers can modify this example according to actual needs to implement support for custom service registry plugins.

 Custom service selector plugin example:

 **custom_selector.h**

 ```cpp